 Gamification is about motivation and core drives

-Almost every game is fun because it appeals to certain Core Drives within us that motivate us towards certain actions.
+Almost every game is fun because it appeals to certain core drives within us that motivates us towards certain actions.
 These drives have been mapped in a superb Gamification tool called the Octalysis.
 This tool enables experience design specialists to measure quantifiably and fix, the level of motivation and engagement their product/service experience provides.
-This makes it a valuable aid for behavioral change and consumer experience.
+This makes it a valuable aid for behavioural change and consumer experience.

 The general idea when using the Octalysis is to achieve a balance across all 8 drives, thus keeping users motivated, engaged, involved and coming back for more.
-The way to measure experience using the Octalysis is to identify all the experience touch points that are used to appeal to each Core Drive and list them next to the Core Drive of the Octagon.
-Then assign them numbers from 0-10 (based on personal judgment, data and experience flows), square , add and average them to get the experience score.
-The final score, though relevant isn’t as important as what it underlines- the imbalance.
-How much and where the balancing of touch points are required for the ideal balance of motivation and engagement to impact behavior.
+The way to measure experience using the Octalysis is to identify all the experience touch points that are used to appeal to each core drive and list them next to the core drive of the Octagon.
+Then assign them numbers from 0-10 (based on personal judgment, data and experience flows), square, add and average them to get the experience score.
+The final score, though relevant isn’t as important as what it underlines - the imbalance.
+How much and where the balancing of touch points are required for the ideal balance of motivation and engagement to impact behaviour.

 Measuring Pokemon Go

-To get a better grip of how people are hooked onto Pokemon Go we tried the Octalysis tool by assigning quick scores based on personal experience.
-The Octalysis below’s peripheral blue octagon represents Pokemon Go.
+To get a better grip of how people are hooked on Pokemon Go we tried the Octalysis tool by assigning quick scores based on personal experience.
+The octagon below in peripheral blue represents Pokemon Go.
 It extrudes almost equally on all points implying a great overall motivating and engaging experience.
 The bottom and left which seem to be relatively intruding, denote room for tenable but not required balancing.

 Gamification and service design

-Gamification can be used not only to understand, but also to nudge behavior and drive positive experience.
+Gamification can be used not only to understand but also to nudge behaviour and drive positive experience.
 Oracle’s Opower is a great example of how Gamification and its Engagement tools can be applied to service design and customer experience.
-It helps energy-providers like The EON group, guide their consumers to reduce individual energy consumption.
+It helps energy-providers like E.ON energy, guide their consumers to reduce individual energy consumption.
 They use a customer-centric approach to experience management and fill the customer engagement gap to affect positive change in their end user’s lives.
-They seek to overcome user pain-points and dissatisfaction, by engagingly sharing much needed information such as reasons behind high billings, sudden of power surge in usage and more.
+They seek to overcome user pain-points and dissatisfaction, by engagingly sharing much-needed information such as reasons behind high billings, sudden power surge in usage and more.

-In addition to the positive environmental impact of reduced national energy reduction, this approach has yielded effective results for customers and companies too.
+In addition to the positive environmental impact of reduced national energy consumption, this approach has yielded effective results for customers and companies too.
 It not only enabled consumers to curb $70 Million in energy spends, but also helped boost retention by creating a loyal and trusting two-way relationship.
-When understood and used right, Gamification can be an invaluable and effective tool to drive a multilevel, Omni-channel systemic change.
+When understood and used right, Gamification can be an invaluable and effective tool to drive a multi-level, omnichannel systemic change.